Chaarangan/NERP/README.md

 NERP (Named Entity Recognition Pipeline) is a python package that offers an easy-to-use pipeline for fine-tuning pre-trained transformers for Named Entity Recognition (NER) tasks.

 ## Main Features
-- Train a base model
+- Fine-tune a pretrained model
-- Train an already trained model by loading its weights
+- Save and reload model and train it on a new training data
-- Training with K-Fold Cross-Validation
+- Fine-tune a pretrained model with K-Fold Cross-Validation
-- Train an already trained model with K-Fold Cross Validation after loading its weights
+- Save and reload model and train it on a new training data with K-Fold Cross Validation
-- Bulk mode training
+- Fine-tune multiple pretrained models
 - Prediction on a single text
 - Prediction on a CSV file